cpp-lln-lab/bidspm/docs/source/defaults.rst

 Defaults of the pipeline.

-.. automodule:: src.defaults

 checkOptions
 ============

-.. autofunction:: checkOptions
-.. autofunction:: setDirectories

-.. autofunction:: defaultResultsStructure
-.. autofunction:: defaultContrastsStructure
+The defaults are handled mostly by those functions:

+- :func:`src.defaults.checkOptions`
+- :func:`src.defaults.setDirectories`
+- :func:`src.defaults.defaultResultsStructure`
+- :func:`src.defaults.defaultContrastsStructure`

 spm_my_defaults
 ===============

-Some more SPM options can be set in the :func:`src.defaults.spm_my_defaults.m`.
+Some more SPM options can be set in the :func:`src.defaults.spm_my_defaults`.

-.. autofunction:: spm_my_defaults

 statistics defaults
 ===================